Anatta336/vue-quote-builder/Progress.md

 Seems to define a mapping between Eloquent model and JSON, or other representation.
 ...although for basic models that's automatically done so not much advantage.

-email a quote to the customer (send to mailtrap)

-cron that runs at the end of the day to give an overview of the quotes created that day with totals sent via email

 ## Notes
 To access database directly: